R1nge/R1nge/README.md

 - More to come

 Java
-- [Wolves Emperor](https://github.com/R1nge/Wolves-Emperor) - a minecraft mod that allows to control tamed wolves
+- [Wolves Emperor](https://github.com/R1nge/Wolves-Emperor) - a minecraft mod that allows to control tamed wolves (SOON)

 Also I have expericence with
 - .Net (telegram bots, winforms, asp)